princiya/gridVsFlexbox/Readme.md

 The above links are a great fun way to learn the basics of Flexbox and CSS Grid.

-I am trying to compile code samples from each of the above two websites and present alternate ways of using flexbox - grid and vice-versa.
+This repository is an attempt to compile code samples from each of the above two websites and present alternate ways of using flexbox - grid and vice-versa.

 Here is an example.
 ![flex-css-grid-1](https://cloud.githubusercontent.com/assets/8022693/25053356/112bb976-2157-11e7-8316-a142af8c52fd.png)